I do not have an archaeological background. Does this matter?

 Will doing a Masters improve my employment prospects?

 As a graduate of one of York's courses, your employment prospects will be good, as we are well known and respected in both the academic and professional archaeological/heritage sectors.
 During the last 5 years, two thirds of our graduates gained jobs for which the Masters was relevant, and about a quarter began PhDs.
 Similarly, over the last eight years, about three quarters of the MA graduates gained appropriate employment or secured studentships for higher degrees.
-For further information on careers see the CBA's factsheet.

-This does not happen often, but we frequently receive and circulate advertisements for relevant jobs and PhD studentships, and your course director is often a good source of information on where to look for jobs.
+We frequently receive and circulate advertisements for relevant jobs and PhD studentships, and your course director is often a good source of information on where to look for jobs.

 Many of our applicants have considered both Masters and PhD degrees.
 Ultimately, the choice is yours.
 However, you may find that the Masters is more appropriate if you wish to deepen your archaeological understanding, or if you are initially uncertain whether you wish to devote at least 3 years of your life to a PhD.
 In the UK, it is uncommon to begin a PhD without first undertaking a Masters course, as there is no taught component to the PhD programme, and the registration period (3 years) is much shorter than in many countries.